 LINKED_TIMESTAMP (signed 32-bit long)

 This is a UNIX Epoch (number of seconds since 00:00:00 1/1/1970) UTC timestamp marking when ASR successfully last linked to the Afero Cloud.
-When the timestamp is returned shortly after ASR reboots, it should be reasonably close to actual current time.
+The timestamp is returned shortly after ASR reboots and should be reasonably close to actual current time.

-The latency from the Cloud back to the MCU should typically be less than a couple of seconds, but don’t rely on this timestamp being more accurate than +/- one minute or so.
-If your TOD requirements are not critical, it’s a usable timestamp that’s given to you automatically.
+The latency from the Cloud back to the MCU is typically less than 1-2 seconds, but don’t rely on this timestamp being more accurate than +/- 10 seconds (worst case).
+If your time of day (TOD) requirements are not critical, this is a very convenient way of getting TOD with little work.

 This byte array contains three pieces of information: the current local timezone offset from UTC, the next UTC offset, and a UNIX Epoch timestamp of when the “next” UTC offset is valid.
 Specifically:

-Let’s look at examples of these attributes and what their values mean.
+Let’s look at examples of these attributes and the meanings of their values.
 These attribute values: